Content & Format

 - All video presentations must be edited and include titles and spoken narration (voice over, commentary) in English.

 - The narration should explain the objectives of the procedure and the methods used during the procedure.
 Conclude with the results and purpose of the procedure

-- Describe the video presentation in brief.
+- Abstracts should describe the video presentation in brief.
 Refer to the major and important points that viewers should pay attention.
 Follow an abstract style, written in no more than 300 words.